manticoresoftware/manticoresearch/manual/Searching/Options.md

 If `max_matches` was set explicitly in query options, this threshold has no effect.

 Note that if this threshold is set too high, the result will be increased memory consumption and general performance degradation.

+You can also force guaranteed groupby/aggregate accuracy mode using [accurate_aggregation](../Searching/Options.md#accurate_aggregation) option.

 ### max_query_time
 Sets maximum search query time, in milliseconds.
 Must be a non-negative integer.
 Default value is 0 which means "do not limit".
 Local search queries will be stopped once that much time has elapsed.
 Note that if you're performing a search which queries several local tables, this limit applies to each table separately.
 Note it may increase the query's response time a little bit, the overhead is caused by constant tracking if it's time to stop the query.